ian-fox/whatthefox.dev/content/posts/crabtrap/index.md

     println!("Syscall: {syscall}");
 ```

 Now we can start walking up the stack.
-If we look at the [ARM calling convention docs](https://github.com/ARM-software/abi-aa/blob/2a70c42d62e9c3eb5887fa50b71257f20daca6f9/aapcs64/aapcs64.rst#646the-frame-pointer) we can see that the previous PC is held in the link register (`r30`) and the pointer to the first stack frame is in `r29`[^verify-previous-pc].
-The ABI also tells us that at each stack frame we'll have a frame pointer which points to the previous stack frame (or 0 if we're at the base).
+If we look at the [ARM docs](https://github.com/ARM-software/abi-aa/blob/2a70c42d62e9c3eb5887fa50b71257f20daca6f9/aapcs64/aapcs64.rst#646the-frame-pointer) we can see that the previous pc[^pc] is held in the link register (`r30`) and the pointer to the first stack frame is in `r29`[^verify-previous-pc].
+The docs also tells us that at each stack frame we'll have a frame pointer which points to the previous stack frame (or 0 if we're at the base).

 ```rust
     let mut frame_pointer: u64 = regs.regs[29];